hob icon

 Contents Overview

-A sequence of plans to facilitate a review and develop a deeper understanding of classification of animals: insects and their classifications.
+A sequence of plans to facilitate a review and develop a deeper understanding of classification of living organisms focused on insects and their classifications.

 Parts first written by Scott Olson and Rory Marra